JRC1995/auto-tldr/README.md

 This has the potential of re-sophisticating the topic discussion in the mainstream subreddits , as more hardcore redditors do n't have to retreat to a safe haven like /r/TrueReddit.

 It decreases Reddit 's dependency on external sites The bot doubles as a context provider for when a submission link goes down , is removed , or inaccessible at work/school.

-Additionally , an extended summary is posted in /r/autotldr , which acts as a perpetual archive and decreases how much reddit gets broken by external sites.

-The final tl ; dr must also be 70 % smaller than the original , that way there is a big gap between the original and the tl ; dr , hence only very long articles get posted on.

 ### Here starts the code: